neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/mvc-route-values.md

 A simple problem of creating links to posts in the blog lead to a whole new project.
 This project takes a lot of type-safety to the world of MVC routing.
 It can work side by side with typical routes, so only those 'hard-ones' can be handled by classes.

-Also when these route classes are defined as anemic POCO, with public setters, it easy to use them in the action methods of controllers for reading parameters.
+Also when these route classes are defined as anemic POCO, with public setters, it is easy to use them in the action methods of controllers for reading parameters.

 ### Links